-PSAT (Grades 9-11) - October 10th, 2018
+PSAT (Grades 9-11) - October 16th, 2019

 This is a practice test to help students prepare for the SAT test.
-This test is made up of three parts including Critical Reading and Mathematics.
+This test is made up of two parts including Critical Reading and Mathematics.

-SAT- October 6th, 2018 AND June 1st, 2019
+SAT- October 5th, 2019 AND June 6th, 2020

-This is the first of two SAT's offered from the district.
-Mostly upperclassmen will take this assessment to send to the colleges.
+This is the first of two SAT's hosted by the district.
+Mostly upperclassmen will take this assessment to send to prospective colleges.
 This test is made up of two parts including Critical Reading and Mathematics.
 The SAT subject tests are also offered.
 Make sure to register at collegeboard.org.

-PARCC Assessment: Grades 9-11, May 8-15th, 2019
+NJSLA Assessments: Grades 9-11, May 5 & 8, 2020

-The PARCC tests the skills the students have acquired during their current and previous years.
-This is a computer based assessment. \ ELA 9 & 11, as well as Geometry & Algebra II, will no longer be testing, pending state board approval
+The NJSLA-ELA, Math, and Science assessments test the skills the students have acquired during their current and previous years.
+This is a computer based assessment.

-AP Testing: May 6-17th, 2019
+AP Testing: May 4-15th, 2020